409Uploads

 Suggested lesson plan showing choices possible between resources

-This pack contains fifteen resources and it is intended that the teacher uses them to build their own unique lesson to take account of student ability and time available.
+This pack contains fifteen resources so that the teacher can use them to build their own unique lesson to take account of student ability and time available.
 Literacy, oracy, self-assessment and peer assessment are all built in to the resources.
 These features are clearly marked on the comprehensive one-page flow chart lesson plan which shows where the logical choices between resources can be made.
 There are three differentiated and engaging homeworks which can also be used as classwork if so desired.

 All resources shown in these bundle are also available individually